 OUR BIKE-A-THON WAS A GREAT SUCCESS!

 The Rotary Club of Vancouver's 32nd Annual Bike-A-Thon

-Last year's ride was an unprecedented success raising over $165,000.
-184 Riders and Participants joined us for a glorious day and a mountain of fun in Harrison Hot Springs.
-Come join us once again and let's carry on this 32 year tradition.
+This year's ride, once again, raised over $165,000.
+168 Riders and Participants joined us for a glorious day and a mountain of fun in Harrison Hot Springs.
 Every year is another step forward as we help the development of new technologies, new clinical procedures and teaching techniques.